-- Download AnyBurn and install it on your local PC. - Download the VMTools driver package and decompress it to your local PC.Contact the administrator to obtain the package. - 3.
+- 1. Download AnyBurn and install it on your local PC. - Download the VMTools driver package and decompress it to your local PC.
+For the mapping between Windows versions and VMTools packages, see Obtaining Required Software Packages. - 3.
 Use AnyBurn to open the ISO file. - a.
 Open AnyBurn and select Edit Image File.